 Once you have done that, we can start working with the guitar polish.
-I personally prefer to spray it on my microfiber town, then start buffing it in with a circular motion.
+I personally prefer to spray it on my microfiber cloth, then start buffing it in with a circular motion.
 I think that this method covers more evenly than spraying on the guitar then wiping it after.

-After you’ve thoroughly buffed the guitar polish in, it should dry fairly quickly, and you can now move onto the next part – the fretboard.
+After you’ve thoroughly buffed the guitar polish in, it should dry fairly quickly, and you can now move on to the next part – the fretboard.

 Cleaning The Fretboard